 Section 5.03 The date and site of the next annual meeting shall be determined by the Board.
 Members shall be informed of the date and site at least one month prior to the meeting.

 Section 5.04 Attendance at the annual business meeting shall be restricted to the members of the Society and other invited guests.

-Section 5.05 The Board shall meet at least twice annually, and at least one of these meetings shall be held in person during the week prior to the annual business meeting, at a time and place designated by the President.
+Section 5.05 The Board shall meet at least once annually at a time and place designated by the President.